AlmedinShala/AlmedinShala/README.md

 # 💫 About Me:
 <br>
-An experienced full-stack developer with over a year of experience I am extremely disciplined when it comes to learning and improving therefore I would give it my all to deliver every day to the best of my ability and I bet that I will always exceed your expectations.<br>
+An experienced full-stack developer with over a year of experience, I am extremely disciplined when it comes to learning and improving therefore I would give it my all to deliver every day to the best of my ability and I bet that I will always exceed your expectations.<br>

 ## 🌐 Contact: